JackieMaw/DevOps-Course-Starter/README.md

 The application can also be launched from the Vagrantfile which will setup port-forwarding from the VM port 5000 to the host machine port 5000

 Trouble-shooting note:
-Before the VM is provisioned, the .env file must be generated with the appropriate Trello token
+Before the VM is provisioned, the .env file must be generated with the appropriate MONGODB tokens

 ## Launch within a Container